Difference Between Predation and Parasitism

 Nature always finds a way to maintain a balance between all the biotic and abiotic factors that exist on the planet.
 These several interactions eventually build up into an ecosystem.

-Various plants and animals perform the role of various stages in these ecosystems and thereby in several food chains.
+Various plants and animals perform the role of various stages in these ecosystems and, thereby, in several food chains.
 These stages or level includes producers, consumers etc.

 Two of such interactions that take place when an organism gains its nutrition by feeding on other organisms include 1.
-Predation and 2.
+Predation, and 2.
 Parasitism.

 Predation vs Parasitism

 The difference between predation and parasitism is their meaning or definition.
 The biological interaction in which a larger living organism kills another smaller or large living organism and feeds on it is known as predation.
-On the other hand, the biological interaction in which the parasite is generally smaller than the host is known as parasitism.
+On the other hand, the biological interaction in which the parasite is smaller than the host is known as parasitism.

 Predation vs Parasitism